School of Nursing Policies and Procedures

 - As part of the uniform, students are required to wear a Mercy College student identification badge, clean white, black, brown, or navy leather shoes (open toed shoes are not acceptable), hose or socks.
 Appropriate undergarments are required.

 - A white lab jacket/coat with the Mercy College emblem is optional during clinical experience, but not required.

 - The student should carry black ballpoint pens, stethoscope, penlight, and a watch with a second hand.

-- The student will be required to wear the standardized nursing uniform (cappuccino pants with hunter green scrub top) and the Mercy College student identification badge when participating in lab, clinical, or obtaining patient assignment information.
+- The student will be required to wear the standardized nursing uniform (khaki pants with hunter green scrub top) and the Mercy College student identification badge when participating in lab, clinical, or obtaining patient assignment information.

 Some jewelry may be worn, such as engagement rings and wedding bands, and small post earrings.

 - Students are allowed one piercing in each ear.
 All other visible body piercings (including tongue piercing) are not permitted.
 Students may use a clear spacer if the piercing cannot be removed completely.